izb/grunt-consolidate-css/README.md

 ### Setting up

-Install grunt (If you haven't already) and the plugin with
+Install grunt (If you haven't already) and this plugin with

     $ npm install grunt
     $ npm install grunt-consolidate-css

+If you want to minify your CSS, you'll need `java` on your PATH.

+If you want to use SASS/SCSS stylesheets, you'll also need the `scss` converter on your PATH.

 ### Adding to your build process